 Be sure to monitor your academic progress as it relates to financial aid eligibility.

-The Office of Financial Aid assists by annually measuring progress for aid recipients and notifying students who have not met the minimum standards for continued eligibility.
+The Office of Financial Aid assists by annually measuring progress for aid recipients at the end of the spring term and notifying students who have not met the minimum standards for continued eligibility.

 Notify the Office of Financial Aid of a grade change made after the official posting for any semester.

 If you discover discrepancies on your academic transcript, contact the Office of the Registrar.

 Students who fail their plan due to a death in the immediate family or a documentable medical condition that caused the student to be unable to conform to the terms of the academic plan will be permitted to obtain a new plan.